 Our world is rapidly changing but our hospital infrastructure often appears stuck in a 19th-century model.
 There are many hospitals over 100 years old still in operation that have limited possibilities for advancement and others that have been forced to expand to deal with the demographic realities of the day without much thought for the `impact on patient care or ease of healthcare delivery.
 Whether a hospital is being built like a Jumbo Jet from the ground up or being expanded in-flight, I believe we need to replace antiquated structures with smart hospitals and retrofit newer buildings with the latest technology.

 Imagine a hospital where devices, sensors, building systems, and hospital information systems can exchange information with each other, patients and healthcare providers and act upon it immediately.
 Where the advent of connected devices within smart workflows brings resources such as hospital beds, elevators, patient rooms and operating theatres outfitted with audiovisual equipment, and armbands to life.
 Where the hospital has your full medical history, so you don’t have to recount it with them upon your arrival.

 Does this sound like your local hospital?
 It should.

 The bottom line is with all smart technology can bring to patient care, we can’t afford to keep doing things the way we’ve done for the past 100 years or so.
 The network of smart hospitals Mackenzie Health is pioneering can be an example of a 21st Century Canadian hospital that should be implemented right across the country.

-To find out more about smart hospitals and how to facilitate it for your community, drop me a line and I would be happy to discuss it with you and answer any questions you may have.
+To find out more about smart hospitals and how to facilitate it for your community, drop me a line or visit our website and I would be happy to discuss it with you and answer any questions you may have.